5201314xmt/13333/README.md

 2. Build the production bundle: `npm run build`
 3. Deploy the generated static files from `dist/browser/` to your hosting provider.

-### One-click Nginx deploy
+## Deploy to an Nginx host

+Use the included one-line deploy script when you want Nginx to serve the built Angular bundle directly:

+1. Copy the repository to your server (or sync it with your preferred tool).
-If your host already serves `/usr/share/nginx/html`, run `./deploy.sh` on the server.
-It will install dependencies, build the app, clear the Nginx web root, and copy the contents of `dist/browser/` so Nginx serves the Angular bundle instead of the default welcome page.
+2. On the server, run `./deploy.sh`.
+The script will install dependencies, build the app, clear the Nginx web root, and copy the contents of `dist/browser/` so Nginx serves the Angular bundle instead of the default welcome page.
+3. To deploy to a different web root, set `DEPLOY_ROOT` before running the script, for example: `DEPLOY_ROOT=/var/www/html ./deploy.sh`.